1974 FIFA World Cup: First round

 The tournament was held mostly in bad weather, and the stadia had few protected places.
 Only five western European nations had qualified, of which only the Netherlands, West Germany and Sweden made it past the group stage.
 Fans from the Eastern Communist neighbour states East Germany, Bulgaria and Poland were hindered by political circumstances.

 Carlos Caszely of Chile became the first player to be sent off with a red card in a World Cup match, during their match against West Germany.
 Red cards were formally introduced in World Cup play in 1970, but no players were sent off in that tournament.

 Two teams made a particularly powerful impact on the first round.
 The Netherlands demonstrated the "Total Football" techniques pioneered by the top Dutch club Ajax, in which specialised positions were virtually abolished for the outfield players, and individual players became defenders, midfielders or strikers as the situation required.
 The Dutch marked their first World Cup finals since 1938 by topping their first-round group, with wins over Uruguay and Bulgaria and a draw with Sweden.
 Sweden joined the Dutch in the second group round after beating Uruguay 3–0.

-Poland, meanwhile, that also marked their first World Cup finals since 1938, took maximum points from a group containing two of the favourites for the tournament.
-They beat Argentina 3–2, trounced Haiti 7–0, then beat Italy 2–1 – a result that knocked the Italians out of the Cup and resulted in Argentina qualifying for the second group round on goal difference.
+Poland, meanwhile, appearing for the first time since 1938, took maximum points from a group containing two of the favourites for the tournament.
+They beat Argentina 3–2, trounced Haiti 7–0, then beat Italy 2–1 – a result that allowed Argentina to qualify for the second group round ahead of Italy on goal difference.
 Argentina would not fail to win either of their opening two games of a World Cup again until 2018.
 While Haiti lost all three games and finished second-to-last in the tournament, they did have one moment of glory; in their opening game against Italy, they managed to take the lead with a goal from Emmanuel Sanon, before eventually losing 3–1.
 That goal proved to be significant as it ended Dino Zoff's run of 1,142 minutes without conceding a goal – Italy had not conceded in their last 12 international matches.